sckp/COEN174/README.md

 #### Moving the Project Files
 1. Log into your SCU ECC account on a linux machine
 2. Open the file manager
-3. Drag the folder `scu-course-equivalency` from the flash drive to your Desktop
+3. Right Click on the zip folder `scu-course-equivalency.zip` then click on `Extract to...` and select your Desktop
 4. Open your terminal
 5. Run this command to move the project files to your webpages directory.
 Enter your username where specified in the command.
 ```sh